Right To Read

 Right to Read Manitoba

 If you or your child has struggled or is struggling in school to learn to read, for supports and interventions, please consider Joining the Right to Read Manitoba movement.
-The MB-Human Right Commission conducted a survey on the human rights issues affecting students with reading disabilities in Manitoba's Education system.
 We want your voices heard.

 Twila Richards wrote to the MB-HRC in 2020 with a group of concerned parents.
 This is a parent and individual initiative.
 They have asked MB-HRC to inquire into literacy in Manitoba, especially for students with specific learning disabilities: dyslexia, dysgraphia, and/or dyscalculia, and autism.